ComPair/Geometry/README.md

 We can put geometry files here to use in the MEGAlib simulation

+The current geometry model to use is the TowerModel The BaseModel was from the IDL, we've since modified the design.

 #File Structure

 While working on simulations please maintain the same structure indicated below so as to allow for easy comparison between models: